Spherical objects, transitivity and auto-equivalences of Kodaira cycles via gentle algebras: The mapping class group of a torus with boundary

 In analogy to spherical twists (see Corollary \ref{CorollaryTwistFunctorsUnderEmbeddings}) the set of Dehn twists is closed under conjugation. \begin{lem} Let $\gamma$ be a simple loop on an oriented surface $\mathbb{T}_n$ and let $F: \mathbb{T}_n \rightarrow \mathbb{T}_n$ be a diffeomorphism.
 Then, $D_{F \circ \gamma}$ and $F \circ D_{\gamma} \circ F^{-1}$ define the same mapping classes. \end{lem} By classical results of Dehn and Humphries, the group $\PMCG(\mathbb{T}_n)$ is generated by a finite set of Dehn twists.
 We refer to the Dehn twists about the loops $\gamma_{\Pic}$ and $\gamma_{\Bbbk(x)}^0, \dots, \gamma_{\Bbbk(x)}^{n-1}$ as the \textbf{Humphries generators}.

 The following is a special case of a theorem due to Humphries. \begin{thm}[Humphries] $\PMCG(\mathbb{T}_n)$ is generated by the Humphries generators, i.e.\ the mapping classes of the Dehn twists about the loops $\gamma_{\Pic}, \gamma_{\Bbbk(x)}^0, \dots, \gamma_{\Bbbk(x)}^{n-1}$ (see Example \ref{ExampleLoopsOnTorus}) as well as the Dehn twists about the simple boundary loops. \end{thm} \begin{proof}We include a proof in lack of a suitable reference.
-Let $\Sigma$ denote the surface which is obtained from $\mathbb{T}_n$ by gluing a once-punctured disc to every boundary component.
-In particular, $\mathbb{T}_n \subset \Sigma$.
-If we denote by $B_0, \dots, B_{n-1}$ the components of $\partial \mathbb{T}_n$, then \cite[Proposition 3.19 ]{FarbMargalit} asserts the existence of a short exact sequence
+We regard the surface $\mathscr{T}^n$ as being obtained from $\mathbb{T}_n$ by gluing a once-punctured disc to every boundary component.
+If we denote by $B_0, \dots, B_{n-1}$ the components of $\partial \mathbb{T}_n$, then \cite[Proposition 3.19]{FarbMargalit} asserts the existence of a short exact sequence

-Here, $\PMCG(\Sigma)$ denotes the pure mapping class group of $\Sigma$, i.e.\ the group of self-diffeomorphisms which fix every puncture modulo isotopies which are constant on all punctures.
+Here, $\PMCG(\mathscr{T}^n)$ denotes the pure mapping class group of $\mathscr{T}^n$, i.e.\ the group of self-diffeomorphisms which fix every puncture modulo isotopies which are constant on all punctures.

 The inclusion $\iota$ sends a tuple $(m_i) \in \mathbb{Z}^n$ to the composition of Dehn twists $\prod_{i=0}^{n-1}D_{B_i}^{m_i}$, where $D_{B_i}$ denotes the Dehn twist around the boundary loop of $B_i$.
 The projection $\pi$ sends a diffeomorphism to its radial extension: every self-diffeomorphism $\varphi$ of the annulus $S^1$ extends to a self-diffeomorphism $\overline{\varphi}$ of $D^2 \setminus \{(0,0)\}$ defined by